Limited or no credit? You’re in good company.

-If you fall into either category, here are six strategies you can try to establish, re-establish or beef up your credit file.
+If you have limited or no credit, here are six strategies you can follow to establish, re-establish or beef up your credit file.

 Don’t go crazy with the credit applications